fjsaezm/mcd-gd/README.md

 # MSc - gd

-Repository for the subject "Gestión de datos" (*data manaement*)  at the Data Science Masters Degree at Universidad Autónoma de Madrid (UAM)
+Repository for the subject "Gestión de datos" (*data management*)  at the Data Science Masters Degree at Universidad Autónoma de Madrid (UAM)

 In this subject, we have made 4 assignments: